cyanophycean314-zz/chaotic-laser-simulation/README.md

 	pop and xs and v - Records photon pops and the times for x1 - x2 = pi and voltages 5 - Various photon rates from 1000 to 30000. also deterministic xs and v and vf - Records times for x1 - x2 = pi and voltages and smoothed voltages when x1 - x2 = pi (vf didn't work)
+6 - Gaussian noise added to the deterministic case (model not the best) 7 - 150000NT idk what
+8 - Various photon rates.
+Just archived cause lots of data to be added.
+Sucks we have different amounts of data 9 - Experimental data before m.G and beta is really resolved.